ndbaker1/radio-site/README.md

 npm run build
 npm run start SUBDOMAIN PORT
 ```

+## Extending
+The `lib/loaders` directory contains the platform-specific implementations for the `loader.ts`.
+> Currently only done for Google Drive and requires a credentials.json from the drive API

 #### Known Issues:
 > if the `sharp` module is missing from the require stack then first attempt installing it with `npm i sharp`. if not successfully, then diagnose the errors based on your OS and configurations.